pollfish/docs/android/universal.md

-.requestUUID(String requestUUID) | Sets a unique id to identify a user and be passed through server-to-server callbacks .indicatorPadding(int padding) | Sets padding (in dp) from top or bottom according to Position of the indicator .userLayout(ViewGroup userLayout) | Sets User View layout that Pollfish surveys will be rendered above it .pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)| Sets a notification listener when Pollfish Survey is received
+.requestUUID(String requestUUID) | Sets a unique id to identify a user and be passed through server-to-server callbacks .indicatorPadding(int padding) | Sets padding (in dp) from top or bottom according to Position of the indicator .userLayout(ViewGroup userLayout) | Sets User View layout that Pollfish surveys will be rendered above it .releaseMode(boolean releaseMode) | Sets Pollfish SDK to Developer or Release mode .customMode(boolean customMode) | Initializes Pollfish in custom mode .pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)| Sets a notification listener when Pollfish Survey is received
+.pollfishSurveyNotAvailableListener(PollfishSurveyNotAvailableListener pollfishSurveyNotAvailableListener) | Sets a notification listener when Pollfish Survey is not available
+.pollfishSurveyCompletedListener(PollfishSurveyCompletedListener pollfishSurveyCompletedListener) | Sets a notification listener when Pollfish Survey is completed
+.pollfishUserNotEligibleListener(PollfishUserNotEligibleListener pollfishUserNotEligibleListener) | Sets a notification listener when a user is not eligible for a Pollfish survey
+.pollfishOpenedListener(PollfishOpenedListener pollfishOpenedListener) | Sets a notification listener when Pollfish Survey panel is opened
+.pollfishClosedListener(PollfishClosedListener pollfishClosedListener) | Sets a notification listener when Pollfish Survey panel is closed

 Once you created ParamsBuilder instance then you can call Pollfish initWith() in **onResume()** function of your Activity ( just after super.onResume() ) and you are ready to go.